 Share this guide:

 Sometimes the only way to get around freely and safely on holiday is to hire a car.
-It may seem like a daunting task, but the last thing you want to be doing after getting off a long flight is reading through contracts and trying to make sure you get the best and safest deal possible.
-The key is to plan ahead; to know what it is you’re looking for and book it before you leave.
-This guide will take you through all you need to know about hiring a car abroad, and what to do when you are there to make sure you are not charged any extra.
+It may seem like a daunting task, but the last thing you want to be doing after getting off a long flight is reading through rental agreement contracts and trying to make sure you get the best and safest deal possible.
+The key is to plan ahead; to know what it is you're looking for and book it before you leave.
+This guide will take you through all you need to know about hiring a car abroad, and what to do when you are there to make sure you are not hit with any extra charges.

 How do I hire a car abroad?